 Birth of the man who lifted the World Cup for Sri Lanka.
 Arjuna Ranatunga was a wristy left-hander with his fair share of attitude, but he knitted a flashy side into a fighting unit, which took the world by storm in 1996.
 Fittingly, Ranatunga was there to hit the winning runs against Australia in the final in Lahore.
-He made his debut as a chubby teenager, in Sri Lanka's first-ever Test, and bowed out as a tubby thirtysomething, after playing in their 100th match as well.
+He made his debut as a chubby teenager, in Sri Lanka's first ever Test, and bowed out as a tubby thirtysomething after playing in their 100th match.

 No one has captained England against Australia more often than Archie MacLaren, who was born today.
 He did it 22 times (Mike Brearley is next with 18).
 It wasn't because of his great success rate - he lost 11 of those matches and won only four - but rather more because he was perceived as a dashing amateur.
 MacLaren did, however, hit 109 in his first Test as captain (Sydney, 1897-98), and a match-winning 140 at Trent Bridge in 1905.
 At county level his 424 for Lancashire v Somerset at Taunton in 1895 was a record until Brian Lara's 501 not out in 1994.